standardebooks/manual/8-typography.rst

 Chapter headers
 ===============

 #.
-Epigraphs in chapters have the quote source set in small caps, without a leading em-dash and without a trailing period.
+Epigraphs in chapters have the quote source set in small caps, without a leading em dash and without a trailing period.

 	.. class:: wrong